 Imagine yourself being contacted by the head of a private social network with respect to a request for your participation and urgent assistance and cooperation; and being showered with accolades, etc. Consequently, you join that private social network and begin to engage in extensive "written communication" with the head of the social network.
 As well, you begin to contribute your expertise in a number of ways.
 You eventually proceed to submit an invitation to this individual for an "oral" conversation and, lo and behold, you get absolutely no reply at all.
 You follow up with your request and still no reply.

-Now, let's take the foregoing scenario, but this time with a different twist: You do get a reply, however, the person does not show up!
-Or the person either finds an excuse to postpone the meeting and never follow up with you; or just outright avoids the oral communication.
-What gives?
+Now, let's take the foregoing scenario, but this time with a different twist: You do get a reply, however, the person does not show up.
+Or the person either finds an excuse to postpone the meeting - and never follows up with you.
+Or this person just outright avoids the oral communication.
+In either case, what gives?

 The foregoing examples reflect the importance of Communication Convergence in a virtual organization or social network environment.
-As illustrated, regardless of our level of written communication skills, we will always need to reinforce these skills with, at a minimum, the same level of oral communication skills in order to make sure that we are fully understood or, at the very least, communicating with someone with the right intentions.
-And if we cannot be understood, then we might as well talk to each other in Greek and Chinese, with no one party being able to speak the other's language.
+As illustrated, regardless of our level of written communication skills, at a minimum, we will always need to reinforce these skills with the same level of oral communication skills in order to make sure that we are fully understood or, at the very least, communicating with someone with the right intentions.

 Therefore, in the absence of Communication Convergence, particularly with respect to a virtual organization, we will always wind up with Virtual Chaos.
-Because, at the end of the day, after all has been said and done, it's not really about what was said or written, and who was right or who was wrong, it's really all about whether or not we are able to effectively get our message across AND be understood - since we may never get a second chance to start all over again once the goodwill well has been poisoned.
+Due to the simple fact that, at the end of the day, after all has been said and done, it's not really about what was said or written, and who was right or who was wrong; it's really all about whether or not we are able to effectively get our message across AND be understood - since we may never get a second chance to start all over again once the goodwill well has been poisoned.

 Stock Photo: courtesy of Pixabay